 - Mathematical Statistics, Econometrics.

-These courses indicate the academic background that is assumed while students enter the programme (there are also a statement of purpose and letters of recommendation required).
+These courses indicate the academic background that is assumed while students enter the program (there is also a statement of purpose and letters of recommendation required).
 Studying these subjects is highly desirable but is not the only requirement of admission.

 Tuition fees charged in AY 2015/2016